Corporate Governance & Management

 The Board can set up Board committees to consult and decide on individual issues such as proposed material acquisitions or divestitures; these must include at least three members of the Board of Executive Directors.
-For the preparation of important decisions, such as those on acquisitions, divestitures, investments and personnel, the Board has various commissions at the level below the Board that carefully assess the planned measure and evaluate the associated opportunities and risks, and based on this information, report and make recommendations to the Board – independently of the affected business area.
+For the preparation of important decisions, such as those on acquisitions, divestitures, investments and personnel, the Board has various commissions at the level below the Board.
+Independently of the affected business area, these commissions carefully assess the planned measures and evaluate the associated opportunities and risks.
+Based on this information, they report and make recommendations to the Board.

 The Board of Executive Directors informs the Supervisory Board regularly, without delay and comprehensively, of all issues important to the company with regard to planning, business development, risk situation, risk management and compliance.
 Furthermore, the Board of Executive Directors coordinates the company’s strategic orientation with the Supervisory Board.

-The Statutes of BASF SE define certain transactions that require the Board of Executive Directors to obtain the Supervisory Board’s approval prior to their conclusion.
+The Statutes of BASF SE and the Supervisory Board have defined certain transactions that require the Board of Executive Directors to obtain the Supervisory Board’s approval prior to their conclusion.
 Such cases include the acquisition and disposal of enterprises and parts of enterprises, as well as the issue of bonds or comparable financial instruments.
 However, this is only necessary if the acquisition or disposal price or the amount of the issue in an individual case exceeds 3% of the equity reported in the last approved Consolidated Financial Statements of the BASF Group.

 The Supervisory Board works hand in hand with the Board of Executive Directors to ensure long-term succession planning for the composition of the Board of Executive Directors.
-BASF aims to fill most Board positions with candidates from within the company.
-It is the task of the Board of Executive Directors to propose a sufficient number of suitable candidates to the Supervisory Board.
+BASF aims to fill most Board positions with leaders from within the company.
+It is the task of the Board of Executive Directors to propose a sufficient number of suitable individuals to the Supervisory Board.

 BASF’s long-term succession planning is guided by the corporate strategy.
 It is based on systematic management development characterized by the following:

 The aim is to enable the Supervisory Board to ensure a reasonable level of diversity with respect to education and professional experience, cultural background, international representation, gender and age when appointing members of the Board of Executive Directors.
-Independent of these individual criteria, the Supervisory Board is convinced that ultimately, only a holistic approach can determine an individual’s suitability for appointment to the Board of Executive Directors of BASF SE.
-The overall aim is to ensure that the Board of Executive Directors as a whole has the following profile, which serves as a diversity concept:
+Irrespective of these individual criteria, a holistic approach will ultimately determine a person’s suitability for appointment to the Board of Executive Directors of BASF SE.
+Both systematic succession planning and the selection process aim to ensure that the Board of Executive Directors as a whole has the following profile, which serves as a diversity concept:

 The current composition of the Board of Executive Directors meets the competence profile and the requirements of the diversity concept in full.